 Soft sole shoes provide the perfect structure for a baby who is learning how to walk.
 These types of shoes allow children to feel the ground under their feet and better control their balance and grip on the floor.
 Stiff footwear can increase the occurrence of deformity, weakness, and loss of mobility in your kid’s feet.
 So, be prudent when choosing the first pair of walking shoes for your baby.

 There are certain first walker shoe styles that come with sensory pods in the bottom to allow your babies to feel the ground underneath them.
 These are the type of shoes I will describe below.

 It is important to know that all toddlers have flat feet before completing their 16th month and they fully develop arches by the ages of 6 to 8 years.

 You will also notice your kids’ feet starting to sweat more.
-Children’s feet sweat a lot!
-Kids’ feet sweat about 2 to 3 times more than adult feet.
+Did you know that kids’ feet sweat about 2 to 3 times more than the adult feet?
 This is one reason why children’s shoes wear down faster than those of adults.
 However, sweat is not just a concern for the durability of the shoes but also for the health of your children’s feet.

-Sweaty feet are vulnerable to foot fungus, rashes and infections.
+Sweaty feet are more vulnerable to foot fungus, rashes and infections.
 This is why you must highly consider a breathable shoe to allow moisture and heat to escape from your children’s feet and allow cool air to come in.

 So, what type of materials should shoes be made of for children between these ages?
 Their shoes should be made of leather, canvas or the newer mesh materials to allow sweat from the feet to evaporate after perspiration.

-Below you can find a selection of the best fitting shoes for children between ages 4 to 9!
+Below you can find a selection of the best fitting shoes for children between the ages 4 to 9:

-The Best Shoes For Older Kids – 13 Years Old And Up!
+The Best Shoes For Older Kids – 13 Years Old And Up ❤️